Jean Messagier: Life and career

 Messagier co-founded the Salon d'Octobre in Paris and exhibited there in 1952 and 1953.
 In 1954 Marcelle gave birth to their second son, Thomas (who would become a taxidermist).
 At this time the family resided in the heart of Paris, 8 Rue Pierre et Marie Curie.
 In 1958 their third son, Simon, was born.
 By this time a new vocabulary had appeared in the press that described the new form of painting: art autre, art lyrique, tachiste, paysage abstrait, nouveau primitivisme, l'informel were the terms used.
 The gesture of painting itself became the creative act.
 Painting was no longer an activity oriented towards an aesthetic production.
 L'informel became the dominant expression of the times, not solely amongst the critics, poets and artists, but also among scientists and philosophers, such as Merleau-Ponty and Bachelard, and psychiatrists oriented toward phenomenology who used post-Freudian theory to speak of "paysage intérieur", the internal landscape of the personality.
 Painting (and drawing) for Messagier became the medium through which the universe spoke.
 Natural forms were observed and replaced by paintings within which the forces of nature could be experienced.

 Between 1953 and 1956 Messagier refined his pictorial vocabulary to include a kind of symmetry, closer in spirit to W. Blake than to the constructivists.
 Defying the laws of gravity and seemingly outside of spacetime, his paintings of this period evoke a state of suspended animation, a dream-world as conceived by Mallarmé.
 Allusive and dissolved forms that he painted so far gave way to vast indeterminate stretches of monochrome color, expressing Messagier's unswerving commitment to nature, air and light.
 Over the years his gesture became further loosened, reaching its apogee during the 1960s with wide and elegant "gyrations".
 These works resemble a network of loops or clouds (nuages) wrapping and mingling together tirelessly.

 For Messagier, an artist had to be a social actor.
-In 1962, to inaugurate his new studio—located in an old mill next to "les Trois cantons" at the foot of the Charrot bridge that spans the Doubs river—Messagier organized his first massive party.
-Everyone from local government officials, artist friends from Paris (including Serge Poliakoff, the architect Jean-Louis Veret - a student Le Corbusier, Pierre Alechinsky), well-known gallery owners, dealers, collectors and construction workers (in brief, the entire population of village) were invited.
+On July 13th, 1962, to inaugurate his new studio located in an old mill next to "les Trois cantons" at the foot of the Charrot bridge that spans the Doubs river, Messagier organized his first massive party lasting several days.
+Everyone from local government officials, artist friends from Paris (including the painters Bram van Velde, Serge Poliakoff and Pierre Alechinsky, the writer Samuel Beckett, the architect Jean-Louis Veret (student of Le Corbusier), well-known gallery owners, dealers, collectors and construction workers (in brief, the entire population of village) were invited.
 Jean Messagier renewed that spirit as much as he could.